-Biographical details of the Directors and senior management of the Company are set out on pages 11 to 13 of this annual report.
+Biographical details of the Directors and senior management of the Company are set out on pages 10 to 12 of this annual report.

-DIRECTORS' AND CHIEF EXECUTIVES' INTERESTS AND SHORT POSITIONS IN THE SHARES, UNDERLYING SHARES OR DEBENTURES OF THE COMPANY AND ITS ASSOCIATED CORPORATIONS
+DIRECTORS' AND CHIEF EXECUTIVE'S INTERESTS AND SHORT POSITIONS IN THE SHARES, UNDERLYING SHARES OR DEBENTURES OF THE COMPANY AND ITS ASSOCIATED CORPORATIONS

-As at 31 December 2020, the interests or short positions of the Directors and chief executives of the Company in the shares, underlying shares and debentures of the Company or any of its associated corporations (within the meaning under Part XV of the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) (the "SFO")) which were required to be notified the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests or short positions which they were taken or deemed to have under such provisions of the SFO), or which were required to be recorded in the register required to be kept by the Company under Section 352 of the SFO, or which were, pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules, required to be notified to the Company and the Stock Exchange, were as follows:
+As at 31 December 2021, the interests or short positions of the Directors and chief executive of the Company in the shares, underlying shares and debentures of the Company and its associated corporations (within the meaning of Part XV of the Securities and Futures Ordinance (Chapter 571 of the Laws of Hong Kong) (the "SFO") which were notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests or short positions which they were taken or deemed to have under such provisions of the SFO), or which were required to be recorded in the register required to be kept by the Company under Section 352 of the SFO, or which were, pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules, notified to the Company and the Stock Exchange, were as follows:

-Long position in the Shares:
+Long positions in the shares:

-Name of Directors Capacity/Nature of interest Number of Shares held Approximate percentage of total number of Shares Mr. Yang Ming-Hsiang ("Mr. Yang") Beneficial owner Interest in persons acting in concert (Note) 27,975,000 654,075,000 2.79% 65.41% 682,050,000 68.20% Ms. Wei Hung-Li ("Ms. Wei") Beneficial owner Interest in persons acting in concert (Note) 19,125,000 662,925,000 1.91% 66.29% 682,050,000 68.20% Mr. Fan Chiang-Shen ("Mr. Fan") Beneficial owner Interest in persons acting in concert (Note) 2,925,000 679,125,000 0.29% 67.91% 682,050,000 68.20% Mr. Lin Yen-Po ("Mr. Lin") Beneficial owner Interest in persons acting in concert (Note) 1,200,000 680,850,000 0.12% 68.08% 682,050,000 68.20%
+Name of Directors Capacity/Nature of Interest Number of Shares held Approximate percentage of total number of Shares Mr. Yang Ming-Hsiang ("Mr. Yang") Beneficial owner Interest in persons acting in concert (Note) 27,975,000 654,075,000 2.79% 65.41% 682,050,000 68.20% Ms. Wei Hung-Li ("Ms. Wei") Beneficial owner Interest in persons acting in concert (Note) 19,125,000 662,925,000 1.91% 66.29% 682,050,000 68.20% Mr. Lin Yen-Po ("Mr. Lin") Beneficial owner Interest in persons acting in concert (Note) 1,200,000 680,850,000 0.12% 68.08% 682,050,000 68.20%

 Note: Pursuant to the concert party agreement dated 22 August 2016 (the "Concert Party Agreement") entered into by Mr. Yang, Tai-Yi Investment Co.
-Ltd., Ms. Wei, Mr. Fan and Mr. Lin (a group of controlling shareholders (as defined under the GEM Listing Rules) (the "Controlling Shareholders") of the Company (the "Concert Parties"), the Concert Parties have agreed with certain arrangements pertaining to their shareholding.
+Ltd., Ms. Wei, Mr. Lin and former director Mr. Fan Chiang-Shen, a group of controlling shareholders (as defined under the GEM Listing Rules) (the "Controlling Shareholders") of the Company (the "Concert Parties"), the Concert Parties have agreed with certain arrangements pertaining to their shareholding.
 The interests in these Shares include the interests of the Concert Parties under the Concert Party Agreement and the interests of controlled corporations under the Concert Parties' control.

-Save as disclosed above, as at 31 December 2020, none of the Directors or chief executive of the Company had interest or short position in the shares, underlying shares and debentures of the Company and any of its associated corporations (within the meaning of Part XV of the SFO) which were required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which they were taken or deemed to have under such provisions of the SFO), or which were required to be recorded in the register required to be kept by the Company under Section 352 of the SFO, or which shall be, pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules, notified to the Company and the Stock Exchange.
+Save as disclosed above, as at 31 December 2021, none of the Directors or chief executive of the Company had any interest or short position in the shares, underlying shares and debentures of the Company and any of its associated corporations (within the meaning of Part XV of the SFO) which are required to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which they were taken or deemed to have under such provisions of the SFO), or which are required to be recorded in the register required to be kept by the Company under Section 352 of the SFO, or which shall be, pursuant to Rules 5.46 to 5.67 of the GEM Listing Rules, notified to the Company and the Stock Exchange.